Faculty & Staff

 Interested in participating in a program site review?

-Site visits take place over a three-day window.
+Site visits take place over a three-day window and include one faculty representative and a member of the GEO.
 Since we are still finalizing excursions and schedules, applicants need to be available during the entire timeframes below.
-Exact dates will be set by March.
-Deadline: December 10, 2023
+Exact dates will be set in April.

 The ISAC chooses a faculty-representative for each of the three-day (plus travel days) intensive site visits.
 In making its selection, the ISAC weighs the following: